 - Read, listens to, and talk about books

-Many of preschoolers’ early writing skills are developed through the various arts and crafts projects they do throughout the day.
-They paint, draw, cut, stick, and glue; they build strength in their hands and develop their fine motor skills, gaining the strength and skills required to hold and use pens and pencils correctly.
-And, of course, the reading that the children do is directly connected to developing their writing and literacy skills.
+Many of Pre-schoolers’ early writing skills are developed in to ways; strength through physical development i.e. large arm movements (climbing, swining, pushing, pulling) develop muscle strength in the shoulders and upper arms.
+The various arts and crafts projects they do throughout the day; paintin, drawin, cutting, sticking, and gluing; build strength in their hands and develop their fine motor skills, gaining the strength and skills required to hold and use pens and pencils correctly.
+And, of course, the reading that we do is directly connected to developing writing and literacy skills.

 In order to build writing skills, we: